ibm-cloud-docs/framework-financial-services-controls/controls-output/cp/cp-8.md

 {{site.data.keyword.attribute-definition-list}}

 # CP-8 - Telecommunications Services
 {: #cp-8}

 ## Control requirements
 {: #control-requirements}

-CP-8 - 0
+### CP-8 - 0

-    : The organization establishes alternate telecommunications services including necessary agreements to permit the resumption of [Assignment: organization-defined information system operations] for essential missions and business functions within [Assignment: organization-defined time period] when the primary telecommunications capabilities are unavailable at either the primary or alternate processing or storage sites.
+Establish alternate telecommunications services, including necessary agreements to permit the resumption of _[Assignment: organization-defined system operations]_ for essential mission and business functions within _[Assignment: organization-defined time period]_ when the primary telecommunications capabilities are unavailable at either the primary or alternate processing or storage sites.

-## IBM Cloud for Financial Services profile
-{: #scc-fs-cloud-profile}

-The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.2.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- Check whether there are at least # instances of Direct Link in an account

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-This control applies to telecommunications services (data and voice) for primary and alternate processing and storage sites.
-Alternate telecommunications services reflect the continuity requirements in contingency plans to maintain essential missions/business functions despite the loss of primary telecommunications services.
-Organizations may specify different time periods for primary/alternate sites.
-Alternate telecommunications services include, for example, additional organizational or commercial ground-based circuits/lines or satellites in lieu of ground-based communications.
+Telecommunications services (for data and voice) for primary and alternate processing and storage sites are in scope for CP-8.
+Alternate telecommunications services reflect the continuity requirements in contingency plans to maintain essential mission and business functions despite the loss of primary telecommunications services.
+Organizations may specify different time periods for primary or alternate sites.
+Alternate telecommunications services include additional organizational or commercial ground-based circuits or lines, network-based approaches to telecommunications, or the use of satellites.
 Organizations consider factors such as availability, quality of service, and access when entering into alternate telecommunications agreements.